hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ###### Threshold for Votes to Adopt a Candidate Roster

-The sum of the consensus weight of all the nodes that have voted yes to adopt the candidate roster must greater than or equal to 1/3 of the total consensus weight to ensure that at least one honest node has validated the TSS key material and voted yes.
+The threshold for votes to adopt a candidate roster will be 1/2 of the consensus weight.
+This is above the 1/3 consensus weight threshold to ensure at least one honest node has validated the TSS key material, and it should be easily achievable since 2/3 consensus weight is required to advance consensus.

-Since all votes are tabulated after reaching consensus and advancing consensus requires active nodes totalling 2/3 consensus weight, the threshold of 1/2 consensus weight is safe and achievable.

 ###### Impacts on Service's Calculation of Weight from Staked HBars